Read here the foreword to a forthcoming work by Sagittarius: the relationship between astrology and genetics, two parallel disciplines.

 [1] Despite my best efforts, I was unsuccessful in finding the source.

-[3] Not to mention that the adjective “planetary” is not as accurate as “seasonal” or “solar” for the purposes of describing said hours, for only with the stable mighty sun does said rhythm or mechanism works ‘like a charm’.
+[3] “Planetary” is not as accurate as “seasonal” or “solar” for the purposes of describing said hours, for only with the sun does said rhythm or mechanism works ‘like a charm’.
 Cochrane has made it fun to visualise in his video (an animation of said displacement and an almost animation of the Placidus method).